Raul-Tenorio02/javaRE/README.md

 3. Methods for combining items, such as mixing herbs, reloading weapons, or upgrading them.
 4. Methods for storage or get items from the item box.
 5. Methods for shooting (or swinging) a weapon.
 (I know it's not strictly an inventory feature, but it will increase the project's complexity as it's directly related to both reload and upgrade methods.)
+6. Method for developing film type items and transforming them into file type.

 # You should also expect: